Notify me

 • Art is personal.

-Details about each of those factors are in my article “Are Watches Art?“.
+Details about each of those factors, along with many watch examples, are in my article “Are Watches Art?“.

 Comparison of fine jewellery with art jewellery: